leftCoast/LC_lilOS/extras/For SD card/System/appFiles/README.txt

 Application folders go in here.
-Each application should have a folder with it's name and, at the minimum, a .bmp file (With the same name as the app & it's folder) if a 32x32 icon that can be displayed on the home screen to be clicked on to launch that app.
+Each application should have a folder with it's name and, at the minimum, a .bmp file (With the same name as the app & it's folder) of a 32x32 icon that can be displayed on the home screen to be clicked on to launch that app.

 LC__xyzApp  		      - The library containing xyzApp.
 And inside you find..